Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Networking/README.md

 2. Multi-VPC pattern
     Best suited for:
     +   Single team or single organizations, such as managed service providers.
-    +   Limited teams, which maked it simpler to maintain standards and manage access
+    +   Limited teams, which makes it simpler to maintain standards and manage access

     Exception:
     +   Governance and compliance standards might require greater workload isolation regardless of organizational complexity.